Avex Inc.

-Avex Inc. (エイベックス株式会社 kabushiki gaisha /əˈvɛks/ /'eɪvɛks/, commonly known as Avex and stylized as avex) is a Japanese entertainment conglomerate led by founder Max Matsuura and headquartered in Tokyo, Japan.
+Avex Inc. (エイベックス株式会社 kabushiki gaisha /əˈvɛks/ /'eɪvɛks/, commonly known as Avex and stylized in all lowercase as avex) is a Japanese entertainment conglomerate led by founder Max Matsuura and headquartered in Tokyo, Japan.
 Founded in 1988, the company manages J-pop talents like Ayumi Hamasaki, TVXQ! and internet sensation PikoTaro.
 It has also shifted into other business domains like anime, video games and live music events, partnering with Ultra Music Festival and hosting the annual A-nation.
 The company is a member of the Mitsubishi UFJ Financial Group (MUFG) keiretsu.

 Name

 AVEX is an acronym of the English words Audio Visual EXpert.
 Since its foundation, its corporate name was Avex D.D., Incorporated, and ten years later it was changed to Avex, Incorporated.

 The current name, Avex Group Holdings, Incorporated, was adopted in 2004 as part of reconstruction process after Tom Yoda's resignation.
 Avex Group Holdings, Incorporated was used for the main subsidiaries, while the old name (Avex, Incorporated) was for entertainment components of the Group.

 In 2005, Avex, Incorporated became Avex Entertainment, Incorporated, and stayed on as part of the Group.